-This study (n=30) looked at personality changes of 54 participants of two earlier studies and found significant increases in openness (but not on neuroticism, extroversion, agreeableness, and conscientiousness) for those who had a mystical experience.
+This re-analysis from two psilocybin trials with hallucinogen-naïve subjects (n=52) looked at personality changes in participants.
+It found significant increases in openness (but not neuroticism, extroversion, agreeableness, and conscientiousness), which remained higher than baseline for those who had a mystical experience up to a year.

 “A large body of evidence, including longitudinal analyses of personality change, suggests that core personality traits are predominantly stable after age 30.
 To our knowledge, no study has demonstrated changes in personality in healthy adults after an experimentally manipulated discrete event.
 Intriguingly, double-blind controlled studies have shown that the classic hallucinogen psilocybin occasions personally and spiritually significant mystical experiences that predict long-term changes in behaviors, attitudes and values.
 In the present report we assessed the effect of psilocybin on changes in the five broad domains of personality – Neuroticism, Extroversion, Openness, Agreeableness, and Conscientiousness.
 Consistent with participant claims of hallucinogen-occasioned increases in aesthetic appreciation, imagination, and creativity, we found significant increases in Openness following a high-dose psilocybin session.
 In participants who had mystical experiences during their psilocybin session, Openness remained significantly higher than baseline more than one year after the session.
 The findings suggest a specific role for psilocybin and mystical-type experiences in adult personality change.”

 Summary of Mystical experiences occasioned by psilocybin lead to increases in openness

 Psilocybin and other classic hallucinogens produce unique subjective effects, including changes in perception, cognition, affect, volition, and somaesthesia.
 These effects include a greater appreciation of music, art, and nature, greater tolerance of others, and increased creativity and imagination.